 Salt is used in the production and flavouring of cheese alternatives.
 We found a range of high- and low-sodium products available, the same as you would find for dairy-based cheese.
 Parmesan-style vegan cheese alternatives are the highest in sodium.

 Regularly choosing foods high in sodium may lead to increased blood pressure, another risk factor for heart disease.

 Some of the imported products list their salt content rather than sodium.
 One gram of salt has around 390mg sodium.
-(They really are meant to have a nutrition information panel that meets New Zealand Food Code requirements.)

 We recommend choosing vegan cheese alternatives that contain 720mg or less sodium per 100g.

 Dairy-based cheese is a good source of calcium, with around 600mg-700mg per 100g.
 Many vegan cheese alternatives don’t contain calcium.
 If you were counting on cheese as a source of calcium before changing to a vegan alternative, then choose a calcium-fortified vegan cheese alternative.

 Use these criteria to compare vegan cheese alternatives: